AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/basics.md

 The core part of the tool is the incarnation-agnostic simulation engine.
 Its current implementation is based on [Gibson and Bruck's Next Reaction](http://dx.doi.org/10.1021/jp993732q), extended to support addition and removal of reactions, and improved using input and output contexts for reactions, in order to prune as much as possible the dependency graph.
 More details on that are demanded to [this scientific paper on Journal of Simulation](http://dx.doi.org/10.1057/jos.2012.27).

-The engine's entry point is the [simulation]({{ site.url }}/javadoc/it/unibo/alchemist/core/interfaces/ISimulation.html).
-It is equipped with support for commands like play, pause and stop, and can be equipped with an [output monitor]({{ site.url }}/javadoc/it/unibo/alchemist/boundary/interfaces/OutputMonitor.html).
+The engine's entry point is the [simulation]({{ page.javadoc.root }}{{ page.javadoc.base }}core/interfaces/Simulation.html).
+It is equipped with support for commands like play, pause and stop, and can be equipped with an [output monitor]({{ page.javadoc.root }}{{ page.javadoc.base }}boundary/interfaces/OutputMonitor.html).
 The output monitor can be a graphical interface, a logger, or any kind of environment inspector.

-The tool also includes a graphical interface developed in Java Swing, and a command line interface is under construction.
+The tool also includes a [graphical interface developed in Java Swing][UI] and a [command line interface][CLI].

+### Writing simulations using YAML

+Alchemist uses YAML as incarnation-agnostic mean to write simulations.

-### Alchemist XML
+### Writing simulations using XML (deprecated)

 As said, incarnations can be very different among each other, but the engine is completely agnostic.
 To a good extent, the same applies to the output monitors.
 As a consequence, the tool must be able to load any legal scenario of any supported incarnation without any need for extensions.
 In order to satisfy this requirement, Alchemist is equipped with the ability to load simulations if form of XML files.